-The Spice Girls Launch Their Own Children’s Reading Books With ‘Mr. Men And Little Miss’
+The Spice Girls Launch Their Own Children’s Reading Books With Mr. Men And Little Miss

 “I want Little Miss Posh,” someone requested.

-In an interview with the British television show, Sunday Brunch, Emma Bunton revealed that there are no plans for any new music from the group which The Inquisitr reported.
+In an interview with the British television show Sunday Brunch, Emma Bunton revealed that there are no plans for any new music from the group, as previously reported by The Inquisitr.

-On May 24, their comeback tour titled “Spice World” will start in Dublin, Ireland at Croke Park.
+On May 24, their comeback tour titled “Spice World” will start in Dublin, Ireland, at Croke Park.
 They go across the U.K. and will visit London’s iconic Wembley Stadium, where they are scheduled to play to three massive crowds in a row.
-All the dates they have announced so far will be supported by British singer-songwriter, Jess Glynne.
+All the dates they have announced so far will be supported by British singer-songwriter Jess Glynne.

 NME revealed in an interview with BBC Radio 2, Bunton said they were asked to play Glastonbury Festival.
 She said they are going to see how their stadium tour goes first before agreeing to step out at the legendary festival.

-Despite no Beckham taking part in the tour due to other commitments, the ticket sales for the tour still went through the roof, suggesting the shows will be a success without her.
+Despite Beckham not taking part in the tour due to other commitments, the ticket sales for the tour still went through the roof, suggesting the shows will be a success without her.
 According to The Standard, fans struggled to get through to Ticketmaster as over 700,000 people were trying to secure themselves tickets all at once.
 The Spice Girls back catalog boasts numerous No. 1 singles around the world, including “Wannabe,” “Say You’ll Be There,” “Who Do You Think You Are,” and “Spice Up Your Life,” to name a few.